 Panic Attack vs. Heart Attack: How to Spot the Signs and Symptoms

 It’s a fact: Every 40 seconds, someone in the United States has a heart attack.
 Experiencing chest pains, a rapid heartbeat and a numbness or tingling sensation should not be taken lightly.
+In fact, heart disease is a leading cause of death in Connecticut.
+In 2021, heart disease accounted for nearly 20% of all Connecticut resident deaths.

 These signs and symptoms, along with other unique warnings, can mean that you’re experiencing a heart attack or a panic attack, and depending on the situation, need to seek immediate medical attention.
 Because experiencing a panic attack can be so debilitating and severe, many people believe they are having a life-threatening heart attack.
-And while some of the signs and symptoms of a panic attack and heart attack overlap in similarities, and others are unique to each condition, it is still recommended to get these symptoms – shortness of breath, rapid heartbeat and chest pains – evaluated by your doctor.
+And while some of the signs and symptoms of a panic attack and heart attack overlap in similarities, and others are unique to each condition, it is still recommended to get these symptoms – shortness of breath, rapid heartbeat and chest pains – evaluated by your Connecticut-based primary care physician.

 Panic Attack Signs and Symptoms